Barney Stinson: Childhood and family

 In "Natural History", Barney finds out that a man named Jerome Whittaker, whom Barney believed to be his uncle, signed a form claiming to be Barney's father.
 Barney finally meets Jerome (John Lithgow) again in the episode "Legendaddy" and learns that he is in fact his father.
 Upon meeting, Jerome feels pressured to act like the hard-partying womanizer he once was in order to impress Barney, and also because Barney refuses to see him any other way.
 Barney eventually breaks down and accuses Jerome of walking out on him.
 Jerome, who can offer no excuse, apologizes and pleads with Barney to allow him to be a part of his life.
 Later in the sixth season, in "Hopeless", Jerome tries to impress Barney by acting like his old self, but later reveals he was just pretending.
 Barney, nevertheless, willingly listens to advice from Jerome about settling down.
 Barney also learns of his Canadian heritage, when he finds out that Jerome's mother was born in Manitoba.
+In the How I Met Your Father episode "Daddy", Barney reveals that Jerome is helping him raise his daughter Ellie, and credits both of them for inspiring him to be a better man for his family.

 Barney has three half-siblings: James (played by Wayne Brady), from his mother's side, a gay African American who is married to a man, with whom he has an adopted son and daughter (as revealed in the season seven episode "The Rebound Girl"); Carly (played by Ashley Benson), a university student from his father's side, whom Ted dates in the episode "Ring Up!", and Jerome Jr. (JJ), from his father's side, who is 11.
 He also has a female cousin named Leslie, with whom he accidentally grinds in a nightclub, as seen in the episode "Okay Awesome".

 Education

 Throughout the series Barney has claimed to have attended MIT; In the final season, Barney explains that MIT is an acronym for the Magicians Institute of Teaneck, not the Massachusetts Institute of Technology.
-He has worn a Cornell Big Red T-shirt, indicating that he may have gone there, instead.
+He has worn a Cornell Big Red T-shirt, indicating that he may have gone there, instead, but he was wearing this shirt at Ted's apartment, in Ted's bed, and was previously seen in Ted's apartment wearing a suit.
+Therefore it is also possible that Ted attended Cornell, and Barney was borrowing Ted's shirt while he was sick.
 As evidenced in Season 2 "Atlantic City", Barney learned at least conversational Korean, both Mandarin and Cantonese, Japanese, as well as some French.
 He's also spoken Ukrainian (actually Russian) to his tailor.
 His musical skills include playing the drums, piano and violin, dancing the tango, and singing.
 He is also skilled at juggling and laser tag.